+The estimates utilized by management in determining the contractual and bad debt allowances were significantly different than the actual amounts.
 The net effect of the contractual and bad debt allowances in the current year was material to the overall financial statements.